NCT-NEU/Microcredential-Micro4Asia/_sources/README.md

 >[**Answer:**]() *A constructive alignment table has been incorporated into the template to clearly illustrate the relationship between learning outcomes, teaching activities, and assessment methods, thereby enhancing clarity and supporting a shared understanding of expectations and learning activities.*

 Comment: *The teaching methods do not fully align with the concept of MPs.*
 Suggestion: Since MPs are primarily focused on practical skills development, traditional teaching methods such as ex cathedra lecturing should be avoided.
-Instead, more practice-oriented approaches should be developed, including demonstrations, experiments, observations, and discussions, in line with the applied nature of microcredential programmes.
+Instead, more practice-oriented approaches should be developed, including demonstrations, experiments, observations, and discussions, in line with the applied nature of Micro-credential programmes.

 >[**Answer:**]() *We have carefully designed teaching activities that are primarily oriented towards the development of practical skills for all MP courses*

 ### Comment on Foundation of Machine Learning Course

-Fundamental of machine learning	The Fundamental of Machine Learning course is appropriately scoped for a microcredential, with a total workload of 30 hours (20 contact + 10 independent study, ~1 ECTS), making it compact and skill-focused.
+Fundamental of machine learning	The Fundamental of Machine Learning course is appropriately scoped for a Micro-credential, with a total workload of 30 hours (20 contact + 10 independent study, ~1 ECTS), making it compact and skill-focused.
 The syllabus is well structured, covering essential steps of data preparation, key supervised algorithms (linear regression, decision trees, SVM), and model evaluation and optimization.
 The balance between theory and application is strong, with a clear emphasis on hands-on practice using Python and Scikit-learn.
 Learning outcomes are clearly articulated and measurable, addressing both conceptual understanding and applied skills.

 The required literature, Géron’s Hands-On Machine Learning (2019), is highly relevant and widely used in applied machine learning education, though newer editions or complementary sources could further strengthen currency.